With the government saying that overseas holidays are unlikely this summer, more people are looking to the UK for their summer getaway.

 Off you go!

 So that concludes our list of tips for driving long distances.
 Above anything, you should prepare your car for the journey ahead.
-If you haven’t had your car serviced in a while, take a trip to your local First Stop garage to get booked in.
+If you haven’t had your car serviced in a while, take a trip to your local First Stop garage to get booked in or they will be hapy to carry out a free vehicle safety inspection.

 The last thing you want is to have to call roadside assistance for something we’ve mentioned in this post.